ClaraCrazy/qubes-docs/customization/README.md

 ## Dom0

 This script can also rice your Dom0.
 It will check if it is inside dom0, and use the appropriate qubes-dom0-update command instead of dnf for the dependencies, and use a [local copy of files](https://github.com/ClaraCrazy/qubes-docs/tree/main/customization/local-dom0) for zsh git-clone.
-A new feature included in this, is to easily copy files to / from dom0 using thunar.
-My dear friend @WillyJL wrote [some nice scripts](https://github.com/WillyJL/qubes-scripts) while i was working on this.
+A new feature included in this, is to easily copy files to / from dom0 using thunar. @WillyJL wrote [some nice scripts](https://github.com/WillyJL/qubes-scripts) while i was working on this.
 They are to be found in [local-dom0/copyscript/](https://github.com/ClaraCrazy/qubes-docs/tree/main/customization/local-dom0/copyscript/)

-Furthermore, it will, if explicitely selected, also install KDE on dom0.
+Furthermore it will, if explicitely selected, also install KDE on dom0.
 But wait, theres more! ...
 [ROFI](https://github.com/davatorium/rofi), a wonderful little AppMenu, will also be installed.
 Dont want it, comment out / remove Lines `87` & `202` - `206`.
 Do like it?
 Go to your hotkey settings, and add a hotkey with the command `rofi -show drun`.
 Wont auto-do that.
 Nightmares lol

 ## Should I trust this?